STEM & ICT

 We hope that pupils will leave us having developed a curiosity for the environment in which they live and the interest to find out more.
 We make sure they have built a sound scientific knowledge base during their time at Hanford ready to take on the challenge of single subject science at senior school.

 The need for sound mathematical skills is considered to be an essential requirement for every girl at Hanford.
-An understanding of Numeracy is an invaluable life skill that that our girls will need to draw on throughout their lives., mathematics plays a major role in the school curriculum.
+Numeracy is an invaluable life skill underpinning everything from managing a bank account to running a company.
 We encourage girls to develop good basic skills which will enable them to move through the school with increasing confidence and a sense of achievement.

 From Year 5 each year group is streamed and there is then some further setting for mathematics.
 This allows us to concentrate on raising the level of mathematical attainment of every pupil, but still challenge the mathematically more able and allowing them to move forward at a more rapid pace.

-We do not follow any of the recognized teaching schemes preferring to choose the best from a selection of material and therefore be more flexible in our approach.
-Small classes allow for whole class work where everyone can participate and individual attention when it is needed.
+We do not follow any of the recognised teaching schemes preferring to choose the best from a selection of material and therefore be more flexible in our approach.
+Small classes allow for all the girls work on the same problems simultaneously, while also allowing for individual attention to be given when it is needed.

 Extra Individual lessons are offered to the more able in preparation for scholarship examinations and for those who need some reinforcement for Common Entrance.
 There is also extra help for any pupil who is struggling to grasp the basic concepts both from the Learning Support Department and the extra mathematics teacher.

-The purpose of ICT at Hanford School is to enable all girls grasp the academic potential of Information Technology.
-From everyday applications such as using search engines for a geography project and Microsoft Office for a presentations to more involved graphic design software and coding to program a robot.
+The purpose of ICT at Hanford School is to enable all girls to grasp the academic potential of Information Technology.
+This ranges from everyday applications such as using search engines for a geography project and Microsoft Office for a presentation to more involved graphic design software and coding to program a robot.

 Through teaching ICT we equip children to participate in a rapidly-changing world where work and leisure activities are increasingly transformed by technology.
 We enable them to find, explore, analyse, exchange and present information.
 We also focus on developing the skills necessary for children to be able to use information in a discriminating, effective and enjoyable way.
 ICT skills are a major factor in enabling children to be confident, creative and independent learners.
 Staff use both the ICT room and computers in their class rooms to teach lessons using interactive programmes and resources.